Verrado

-Verrado is a master-planned community located in the city of Buckeye, Arizona, approximately 25 mi west of downtown Phoenix.
+Verrado (derived from the Spanish word "verdad," which can be translated to "truth" and "authenticity"), is a master-planned community located in the city of Buckeye, Arizona, approximately 25 mi west of downtown Phoenix.
 The development, at the base of the White Tank Mountains, is the largest suburban community in Metropolitan Phoenix in which the concept of New Urbanism was utilized.
 It is planned to contain over 14,000 dwelling units at full build out.
 Verrado is a DMB Associates, Inc. development.

 Marketside District

 Marketside District is the gateway to Verrado from Interstate 10, featuring traditional single-family homes on a slightly more modern street plan than the rest of Verrado, in addition to Marketside Villas, a built-to-rent community of single-family homes.
 Recreation options include: Marketside Park, a four-block-long central greenbelt with party and playground facilities; Barketside Dog Park, a pair of semi-shaded dog parks with running water and plenty of space for both large and small dogs; Eden Park, an interactive playground for 2-5 year olds; and Coronado Commons Splash Pad.

 As of September 2025, businesses in Marketside District include: